hpburon/Workshop/project4.md

 ![](westfinal1.png)

 This is a three-dimensional topographic plot that describes urban areas, roadways, and health care facilities in Westmoreland, Jamaica's westernmost parish.
-The dashed yellow line represents the parish borders, the gold shaded areas are the urban areas, the green lines represent primary, secondary, and tertiary roads, and the red crosses represent health care facilities.
+The dashed yellow line represents the parish borders, the gold shaded areas are the urban areas, the green lines represent primary, secondary, and tertiary roads, and the red, orange, and yellow crosses represent pharmacies, clinics, and dentists, respectively.

 #### How has topography appeared to have impacted the development of urban areas?